Analysis: Markets suspect new ECB tool to address bond stress could mimic old tools

 Investors urged the ECB to unveil detailed plans fast, warning that otherwise bond market relief would fade.

-"At the end of the day people want to see action," said Francois Savary, chief investment office Prime Partners.
+"At the end of the day people want to see action," said Francois Savary, chief investment officer at Prime Partners.

 Register now for FREE unlimited access to Reuters.com